gangadhar5613/js_closure/practice/hoisting.md

 let sayHello = msg => {
   alert(msg);
 };
-// error as not defined
+// error as sayHello is not a function;
 ```